Transpersonal Counseling Explained: Beyond Traditional Therapy and What Makes it Different

 HOW IT ACTUALLY WORKS IN SESSIONS

-75-minute Frequency Session that include special frequency based tools.
+• 75-minute Frequency Session that include special frequency based tools and are useful for psychedelic integration work as well.

 Regardless, something usually shifts early — and that shift shows us where to go next.